andypern/iggy/s3fs-fuse-rpm/RHEL5/README.md

         s3fs: missing BUCKET argument
         Usage: s3fs BUCKET:[PATH] MOUNTPOINT [OPTION]...

+## Using

-5. Make a ~/.passwd-s3fs file w/ following contents:
+1. Make a ~/.passwd-s3fs file w/ following contents:

         accessKeyId:secretAccessKey

         ***obviously, replace with the appropriate access_key & secret_key***

-6. Make password file r/o:
+2. Make password file r/o:

         chmod 600 ~/.passwd-s3fs

-7. Make a folder where you can mount your bucket to (substitute `mybucket` with the name of the container/bucket you want to mount):
+3. Make a folder where you can mount your bucket to (substitute `mybucket` with the name of the container/bucket you want to mount):

         mkdir /mnt/myBucket

-8. Finally, run the following
+4. Finally, run the following

     s3fs myBucket /mnt/myBucket \